 You are directed to Site A for login, with the default card selected for you.
 A screen similar to the following appears:

-- 3 Enter the credentials for a user from Site A. The Federation consent prompt appears. - 4 Click Yes.
+3 Enter the credentials for a user from Site A.

+The Federation consent prompt appears.
+To disable this prompt configure the web.xml file as follows: